jgauchia/IceNav-v3/README.md

 | MPU9250     | IMU (Compass) | ```-DIMU_MPU9250```              | ```bolderflight/Bolder Flight Systems MPU9250@^1.0.2```|
 | BME280      | Temp/Pres/Hum | ```-DBME280```                   | ```adafruit/Adafruit Unified Sensor@^1.1.14``` <br> ```adafruit/Adafruit BusIO@^1.16.1``` <br> ```adafruit/Adafruit BME280 Library@^2.2.4```|

-[^1]: For ELECROW board UART port is shared with USB connection, GPS pinout are mapped to IO19 and IO40 (Analog and Digital Port)
+[^1]: For ELECROW board UART port is shared with USB connection, GPS pinout are mapped to IO19 and IO40 (Analog and Digital Port).
+If CLI isn't used is possible to attach GPS module to UART port but for upload the firmware (change pinout at **hal.hpp**), the module should be disconnected.
 [^2]: See **hal.hpp** for pinouts configuration
 [^3]: **platformio.ini** file under the build_flags section
 [^4]: If Touch SPI is wired to the same SPI of ILI9488 ensure that TFT MISO line has 3-STATE for screenshots (read GRAM) or leave out